dotnetrdf/docs/src/latest/docs/user_guide/Configuration-Users.md

   dnr:password "password" .
 ```

-Users may be used in conjunction with [[User Groups|Configuration-User-Groups]] and [[Permissions|Configuration-Permissions]] in a limited way to control access to HTTP Handlers though this is not fully implemented in the current version of dotNetRDF.
+Users may be used in conjunction with [User Groups](Configuration-User-Groups.md) and [Permissions](Configuration-Permissions.md) in a limited way to control access to HTTP Handlers though this is not fully implemented in the current version of dotNetRDF.

 You may also use a User when you need to define credentials for anything that may directly take a `dnr:user` and `dnr:password` properties.
 In this case you can refer to a User using the `dnr:credentials` property.